Jbudnick/Spark-Case-Study-Public/README.md

 ```
 only showing top 30 rows

-594 Retweets 214,936
+- 594 Retweets 214,936
-.2% of all tweets were retweets from candidates.
+- .2% of all tweets were retweets from candidates.
+- The Candidates Tweeted 18 times during this period.
+- Macron 18 Tweets
+- Le Penn 1 Tweet
+- Macron was Retweeted 423 Times
+- Le Penn was Retweeted 171 Times